The classroom, with all its limitations, remains a location of possibility.

 Download CV

-• Visual Representations of Equity and Justice in a Social Foundations of Education Course
+• Beyond the Mic: Fostering Critical Consciousness through Podcasting in a Social Foundations of Education Course

 Contact Me